perkyfever/BM-MAE/README.md

 # 📥 Download pre-trained weights
 The weights of all models are available for download from [Google Drive](https://drive.google.com/drive/folders/10Z0W_9VrPvY-hhVXTeyoskSx4O47NR5q?usp=sharing).
-Once downloaded, place all models in `pretrained_models`.
+You can also simply download them from the [HuggingFace Hub](https://huggingface.co/luklebigbosse/BM-MAE) Once downloaded, place all models in `pretrained_models`.
 There are two available models: